dghpebsunit-ux/USCDC_EBSToolkit/README.md

 ---

-For questions about the CDC EBS Toolkit materials specifically, contact the GSLDSB EBS Unit at GSLDSEBS@cdc.gov.

 ## Citation

 If you use or adapt materials from this toolkit, please cite it as:

 US Centers for Disease Control and Prevention.
 Event-based Surveillance Toolkit [Internet].
 2024.
 Available from: https://github.com/dghpebsunit-ux/USCDC_EBSToolkit